jonromero/jonio_website/content/projects/nfts-as-tickets.md

-Title: How NFTs will change events (and why Mark Cuban is a genious)?
+Title: How NFTs will change events (and why Mark Cuban is a genius)?
 Category: Projects
 Date: 2021-06-06 11:48
 Image: LAbasket.jpg

 Your friend Cathrine **loves** The Dallas Mavericks and she got you some tickets!
 Hooray!
-But you deep down you are really a Lakers fan and you don't really want to go but the ticket was kind of expensive.
+But deep down you are really a Lakers fan and you don't really want to go but the ticket was kind of expensive.

 > Thank you Cathrine for being such a good friend and getting me a courtside seat ticket that costs **a fortune**.

-Your alternative is to try to sell it (at a loss - OBVIOUSLY) and try not to get scammed (or knifed) while selling it.
+Your alternative is to try to sell it (and maybe less than she got it for) and try not to get scammed (or knifed) while selling it.
 So much stress for having good friends.

 ![](images/LAbasket.jpg)
 Photo by <a href="https://unsplash.com/@nicholasjio?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Nick Jio</a> on <a href="https://unsplash.com/s/photos/basketball?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a>